-But why? – what did i base these expectations on?
+But why? – what did one base these expectations on?

 Normally game devs/publishers send out stuff regularly to the public or they give exclusive deals to specific sites or publications.
 None of the above ever happened.

-Very little information and media coverage has been one of RESHOOT problems , not much information have been given to either websites nor magazines.
+Very little information and media coverage have been one of the RESHOOT problems, not much information has been given to either websites nor magazines.
 All we (gamers and news sites) had to go on was some very good looking screenshots and a video or two.
 Why this silence?.

 RESHOOT IS FINALLY RELEASED, so it is time for answers.

-The back and spine is a wee bit worse though, the spine is for some strange reason inverted (name from bottom and up) so it does look a bit “off” at first glance.
-The back is nicely designed but as with the spine it misses some of the standard designs all or most other games today have. – The box design is great,but it would have been perfect if they had followed the norm.
+The back and spine are a wee bit worse though, the spine is for some strange reason inverted (name from the bottom and up) so it does look a bit “off” at first glance.
+The back is nicely designed but as with the spine, it misses some of the standard designs all or most other games today have. – The box design is great, but it would have been perfect if they had followed the norm.

 That superb front cover design is also on the CD, looks brilliant and to make things even better is that it is a proper “pressed” CD and not just a label.
 Certainly the best looking Amiga CD i have seen in years now.

-The manual is yet another high quality product, top color quality, professionally printed too.
+The manual is yet another high-quality product, top colour quality, professionally printed too.

 The manual is pretty cool actually as it is more than just a manual, it is actually a magazine – Amiga Joker mini mag with articles and such.
 A good read too and well worth my (and yours) time for sure.

-The reason for the inclusion of the magazine/the style is that the author of the game used to be an main(?) editor in the german Amiga magazine – Amiga Joker.
+The reason for the inclusion of the magazine/the style is that the author of the game used to be a main(?) editor in the German Amiga magazine – Amiga Joker.

 All in all a very cool tribute.